stanfordnlp/stanza/_pages/available_models.md

 ### Sindhi

-The NLP team at [ISRA](https://isra.edu.pk/) graciously provided us with several passages of tokenized Sindhi text.
-We used this to add a tokenizer for Sindhi to Stanza.
-This is particularly useful in that it allows us to incorporate a Sindhi NER model.

-With permission, we are currently [hosting the Sindhi tokenization data on StanfordNLP's github](https://github.com/stanfordnlp/sindhi-tokenization).
+In conjunction with the NLP team at [ISRA](https://isra.edu.pk/), we have published a [UD dataset](https://aclanthology.org/2025.udw-1.11/) which is mostly finished, but has not been part of an updated UD release yet.
+We built a pipeline out of the current candidate dataset.
+Included is an NER model built from [an NER dataset published elsewhere](https://aclanthology.org/2020.lrec-1.361/).

 ### Thai